Residues of a tropical zeta function for convex domains: Basic geometry in dimension two

 \subsection{A minimal model}

-We begin with the simplest support configuration, namely the rectangular box determined by the horizontal and vertical supporting lines.
-The idea is that the global integral identity will be obtained by starting from this box and then inserting the remaining supporting lines one by one.
+We begin with the rectangular support box determined by the horizontal and vertical supporting lines.
+The global integral identity will be obtained by starting from this box and inserting the remaining supporting lines one by one.
 Each new supporting line cuts off a single triangular region, and the next lemma computes the contribution of the initial rectangle.

 Let

 and define

 \begin{lemma}[Rectangle identity] For \(\Re(s)>2\),